allanmcrae/pacman-packaging-guide/first_package.md

 }
 ````

 Now to adjust the packaging step.
 The packaging system takes us back to the source root between each function, so we will need to repeat changing into the source directory.
-The current `make install` command, trys installing files directly into `/usr`.
+The current `make install` command tries installing files directly into `/usr`.
 This misses the entire point of packaging software - we want all files in the system directories to be managed by the package manager.
-To avoid this, we install to a temporary directory, referred to by the variable `${pkgdir}`, and using the `DESTDIR` arguement to make.
+To avoid this, we install to a temporary directory that our packaging system manages, referred to by the variable `${pkgdir}`.
+This is achieved by adding the `DESTDIR` arguement to the `make` command.
 The packaging script takes all files installed to this directory and creates the final package from it.
 So our final packaging function looks like:

 ````bash
 package() {